 This rare chest comes in three pieces and was used to store military officer’s uniforms and clothing.
-The top section consists of three drawers at the top, a big storage compartment with latticed doors below for bulky uniforms, and a narrow storage compartment for smaller clothing items behind swivel doors at the bottom.
-The next section is another narrow storage compartment behind a pair of doors.
+The top section consists of three drawers at the top, a big storage compartment with latticed doors below for bulky uniforms, and a storage compartment for smaller clothing items behind swivel doors.
+The next section is a narrow storage compartment behind a pair of doors.
 These two sections sit on a long drawer that constitutes the last section.

 This rare chest is certified by a Professor of Korean History and Antiquity.